 1. Arthur’s Seat

 This is simply a must if you are visiting Edinburgh.
 Formed 350 million years ago from the same volcanic system the Castle is built on, Arthur’s Seat is an iconic symbol of Edinburgh.
 It lies a stone’s throw from the Palace of Holyroodhouse at the base of the Royal Mile.
 So much of the city’s history is interlinked with Arthur’s Seat that it would be a real shame to miss this out on your visit.
 It is here that James Hutton developed the basis of modern geology by looking at the layers of igneous rock.
 If by chance geology doesn’t excite you, it’s suggested that Arthur’s Seat was the location of King Arthur’s Camelot.
 Despite the legends and history, the real attraction is the panoramic views of the city from the top.
-It is incredibly popular with runners too.
+One of the most popular Edinburgh walks, it is incredibly popular with runners too.
 Just don’t forget your camera.

 2. Calton Hill

 This is a photographer’s dream.
 From the top of this very accessible spot, you have a perfect vantage point of Edinburgh, day or night.
 Views from Calton Hill are spectacular and should be at the top of any visitor’s to-do list.
 Located at the east end of Princes Street, it is part of the Edinburgh UNESCO World Heritage Site.
 It isn’t just a place for photographers and romantics, like everything in Edinburgh, it has plenty of history as well.
 On the south-western side of the hill is a Roman-style monument which is actually the burial place of Scottish philosopher David Hume.
 Do whatever you can to take in Calton Hill during your visit to Edinburgh.

 Out Broughton Street apartment is a serene gem in a fantastic location not far from Carlton Hill.